This heavily curved, elongated yellow squash is one of the popular summer squashes sought after for its sweet flavor and crunchy texture.

 Scientific name: Cucurbita pepo var. torticollia.

-Unlike the spreading type habitat of winter squashes, summer varieties exhibit shrub type growth and often require trellis to support growth.
-Crookneck can grow in wide range of well-draining, fertile soils.
+Unlike the spreading type habitat of winter squashes, summer varieties exhibit shrub type growth and often require a trellis to support growth.
+Crookneck can grow in a wide range of well-draining, fertile soils.

-Golden-yellow flowers begin to appear after about 35-45 days of plantation.
+Golden-yellow flowers begin to appear after about 35-45 days of the seedling.
 Pollination occurs in the presence of honeybees.
-Fruits follow soon which should be picked up while they are about 2 inches across, young, immature, and tender.
+Fruits follow soon, which should be picked up while they are about 2 inches across, young, immature, and tender.
 Crooknecks feature constricted "swan-like" neck at the stem end and bulge towards to blossom end.

 Straight neck (C. pepo var. recticollis) cultivars are a hybrid type developed by crossing between crookneck and other squash types.

-Both type exhibit bright, yellow skin that is either smooth or warty, and elongated, narrower neck which gradually bulges towards lower end.
-Inside, crookneck features yellow, moisture-rich flesh with sweet taste and crunchy texture, and soft edible seeds.
+Both types exhibit bright, yellow skin that is either smooth or warty and elongated, a narrower neck that gradually bulges towards the lower end.
+Inside, crookneck features yellow, moisture-rich flesh with a sweet taste and crunchy texture and soft edible seeds.

-If left to grow, crookneck squash soon enlarges in size, its outer peel becomes tougher and seeds turn harder and inedible.
-Use protective gloves and knife while harvesting to avoid contacting with prickly stem and leaves.
+If left to grow, crookneck squash soon enlarges in size, its outer peel becomes tougher, and seeds turn harder and inedible.
+Use protective gloves and a knife while harvesting to avoid contact with prickly stem and leaves.

 Tromboncino, also known as zucchetta, is a popular cultivar in the Cucurbita moschata family.
-It features pale green, very long swan-like curved neck, and swollen, oval base.
-It is most often used as a summer squash.
+It features pale green, a very long swan-like curved neck, and a swollen, oval base.
+It is most often used like summer squash.